delftdata/FERDiS/README.md

 **Type: Console application**
 An example of an end-user implementation of BlackSP.
 It contains some operator implementations and a graph configuration with can be passed to the launcher of either  **BlackSP.InMemory** for local operation or **BlackSP.CRA** to prepare launch on a kubernetes cluster with CRA workers.

+### BlackSP.*.UnitTests
+**Type: Test application**
+Each of these contain unit tests for the module with matching name.
+Currently a few tests are failing due to recent performance improvements, these will be updated to be in line with the changes that were made.